 Habit hardens the body for great exertions, strengthens the heart in great peril.
 Habit breeds that priceless quality, calm, which, passing from rifleman to commander will lighten the task. – Clausewitz

 Mastering the basics can help defeat the enemy no matter where the battle ground is.
 For example, look at 4-time CrossFit Games Champ Rich Froning.
-In the past two years, with almost monk like composure, he has been able to march into first place dominating any and all events thrown at him on Sunday, the final day of competition.
+In the past 5 years, with almost monk like composure, he has been able to march into first place dominating any and all events thrown at him on Sunday, the final day of competition.
 Where does he get this composure?
 How can he remain calm during the most stressful times in the competition?

 Rich Froning is brilliant in the basics.
 He is calm because he has mastered the fundamentals of his battlefield.

+Regardless of your thoughts on CrossFit, this is pretty impressive.
 For those of you that have been around the CrossFit community for more than a year or two now will see how well this idea, mastering the basics, ties into Greg Glassman’s vision of being an exceptional athlete (and coach).
 Coach Glassman calls this concept Virtuosity, or: “Performing the common, uncommonly well”.
 This concept is why at the CrossFit Level 1 course you only learn 9 foundational movements.
 Movements that have broader application to everything else we do in CrossFit, but serve as the foundation for sound human movement patterns.

 What will inevitably doom a physical training program and dilute a coach’s efficacy is a lack of commitment to fundamentals. – Greg Glassman